Raids of Huáscar: Aftermath

 Although the fleets succeeded in their tasks at the respective ports (bombardment, capture and sinking of boats), the public reception of the events were different.

 Initially, after the Chilean attacks, which were carried out before those of the Huáscar, popular demonstrations in Peru demanded that the government send the squad to avenge the wrongs.
 The government rejected the demands, stating that the Peruvian ships were in no condition to fight. and used them to toughen the expulsion order for Chilean workers and their families.

 Jorge Basadre writes about the Huáscar and its attacks in Chile:

 It was an inferior ship to any of the enemy ironclads, and yet, it kept up the fight as master of the sea.
-With him, Peru showed audacity, a initial attack, a command over events yet danger in the attack.
+With him, Peru showed audacity, an initial attack, a command over events yet danger in the attack.
 With him he glimpsed an illusion of victory.